-Data source: calculation of GNI per capita (Liechtenstein Institute) based on OSL (Liechtenstein National Accounts), Eurostat, Statistics Iceland, UN National Accounts Main Aggregates Database.
-Calculation of GNI adjusted for purchasing power (Liechtenstein Institute) based on Eurostat purchasing power standards.
+Data source: calculation of GNI per capita (Liechtenstein Institute) based on OSL (Liechtenstein National Accounts), Eurostat, UN National Accounts Main Aggregates Database.
+Calculation of GNI adjusted for purchasing power (Liechtenstein Institute) based on Eurostat price level indices.

-By a considerable margin, Liechtenstein's inhabitants have the highest level of prosperity in Europe in terms of gross national income per capita (income from work and assets of private households, companies, and the public sector) at nearly CHF 154'000 in 2016.
+By a considerable margin, Liechtenstein's inhabitants have the highest level of prosperity in Europe in terms of gross national income per capita (income from work and assets of private households, companies, and the public sector) at nearly CHF 178'000 in 2017.
 This is also true when the high price level in Liechtenstein is taken into account by adjusting for purchasing power.